kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Monitoring as Governance

-Metrics detect drift.
+Metrics detect drift
-Alerts trigger response.
+Alerts trigger response
 Logs support audit

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.